 Therapy is a vital part of many kinds of treatments.
 The type of therapy you undergo depends on the disorder or condition being treated, as well as a variety of unique factors.
 For the treatment of a substance abuse problem, therapy is often included in a treatment plan because of its effectiveness and ability to aid individuals in getting to the root of their addiction.
 Studies have shown that individuals who incorporated intensive therapy into their substance abuse treatment plan were less likely to experience a relapse and maintain long term sobriety.

 Intensive therapy has become a valuable tool when it comes to substance abuse treatment.
-This type of therapy goes beyond the reach of traditional therapy methods in that it is focused specifically at root causes of a patient’s addiction.
+This type of therapy goes beyond the reach of traditional therapy methods in that it is focused specifically on the root causes of a patient’s addiction.
 These can be traumas or experiences with abuse going back to the individual’s childhood.
 Intensive therapy can be part of either inpatient or outpatient treatment.
-Ideally, the patient should not have needed to detox or has already completed a detox prior to beginning intensive therapy.
+Ideally, the patient should not have needed to detox or have already completed a detox prior to beginning intensive therapy.
 Patients who also have emotional or behavioral issues, co-occurring disorders, or who are in a crisis will most likely need intensive therapy that goes beyond a traditional one per week schedule.

 Intensive therapy can be completed in a variety of ways.
-A patient can schedule sessions several times a week, or complete 4-5 hour long sessions at times that fit into their schedule.
+A patient can schedule sessions several times a week, or complete 4-5 hour-long sessions at times that fit into their schedule.
 It all depends on the needs of the patient, their schedule, finances, and what type of substance abuse treatment they are already undergoing.
 The important thing is that they are able to leave the cares and distractions from their life behind when they are participating in sessions.

 An intensive therapy session can utilize a variety of methods depending on the needs of the patient.
 These can include: